Uniswap/foundry-template/CONTRIBUTING.md

 However, in cases where there is a Solidity version mismatch between your project and a dependency, you may need to include the compiled bytecode directly in a utility contract.
 This approach allows you to deploy the dependency using the correct bytecode, regardless of source compatibility.
 This may be especially helpful for integration testing.

+First, check if the deployer is already part of [Briefcase](https://github.com/Uniswap/briefcase/tree/main/src/deployers).
+If so, import the deployer from here.

+Otherwise, you'll need to create a custom deploy contract.
 Below is an example of how to deploy a contract using hardcoded bytecode and the `CREATE2` opcode:

 ```solidity
 // SPDX-License-Identifier: MIT